Mike Priefer: Early years

 Priefer is the son of Chuck Priefer, a retired NFL coach and special teams coordinator.
 He attended the United States Naval Academy, and then served in the United States Navy, serving from 1991 to 1994.
 He was stationed in the Persian Gulf as a helicopter pilot.
 He played quarterback and wide receiver at Navy.

 Coaching career

 Early career

 For the 2002 season, the Jacksonville Jaguars hired Priefer as a Special Teams Coordinator to replace Frank Gansz.
 At the end of the season, Tom Coughlin, at the time the head coach of the Jaguars, was fired and replaced with Jack Del Rio while Priefer was replaced with Bill Bates.

-Priefer moved to the NFC East New York Giants in 2003.
+Priefer moved to the New York Giants in 2003 in a similar role.
 He worked with head coach Jim Fassel during the 2003 season, and during the 2004 season with new head coach Coughlin.

-From 2006 to 2008, Priefer coached for the Kansas City Chiefs.
-He then moved to the Denver Broncos in the AFC for the next two seasons.
+From 2006 to 2008, Priefer coached for the Kansas City Chiefs in the AFC.
+He then moved to the Denver Broncos for the next two seasons.